FourmiPanda/Kimi-Monitoring/README.md

 I've implemented a basic authentication system.
 You can use your **Google**, **Facebook** or **Twitter** account to do so.

+## Documentation
+The documentation is available in the documentation/ folder

 # Developer Guide

 ## Getting started